fac-freelancers/website/_harp/README.md

 `_harp/build.sh`

+##### Conventions

+CSS/SCSS: Follow the SMACSS architecture as described here: https://smacss.com/

+JS: Described in the `.eslintrc` file.
+To check that your files follow this convention ensure you have eslint installed and run:

+`eslint *`

 ##### Rules for developing

 * Before you start any work, find an issue to work on or create one if you see an improvement to be made